QR4.4.8 Mass is Energy

 Note 2.
 Let the speed of light c=LP/TP, for Planck length LP and Planck time TP, and a photon’s energy E=h.f, by Planck’s equation.
 In this model, each electron channel essentially contains an extreme photon at a point with a frequency of 1/TP, so its energy E=h/TP.
 Now if Planck’s constant (h) is the transfer of one Planck process P over a Planck length in Planck time, h=P.LP/TP.
 Substituting gives E=P.LP/TP.TP = E=P.c/TP for the energy of one photon.
 Planck’s relation then also applies to an electron made of photons, except instead of h, the total processing is the electron’s mass me, which transfers over a unit sphere surface in time TP, so the electron’s energy E= me.LP.LP/TP.TP, which is E= me.c2.
 If all mass arises in the same way, then E= m.c2 in general.

 1. Space.
-A point of empty space is null processing on a quantum network.
-The net process is zero, so it has no mass, the net process transfer averages zero, so it expresses no energy, and the process remainder is zero, so it has no charge.
+A point of empty space is a null process on a network.
+The net process is zero so it has no mass, the process remainder is zero so it has no charge, and if no processing is transferred, it has no energy.

 6. Anti-matter.
-Anti-matter versions of electrons, neutrinos, and quarks arise by reversing their processing.
-The result is the same mass but an opposite charge remainder.
+Anti-matter versions of electrons, neutrinos, and quarks arise by reversing their processing, to give the same mass but an opposite charge remainder.

 Next